Rewaldo Prins

-Rewaldo Prins is a Namibian footballer who plays for South African Premier Division club Marumo Gallants.
+Rewaldo Prins is a Namibian footballer who plays for Libyan Premier League club Al-Afreeki.

 Club career

 As a youth, Prins played for Ramblers F.C. and was with the club through 2022.
 For the 2022–23 season, he joined Namibia Premiership club United Africa Tigers.
 That season, he tallied two goals and four assists.

 Prins joined newly promoted Khomas NAMPOL, also of the Premiership, for the 2023–24 season.
 He scored twelve goals in his first twenty-four matches and was named the club's Player of the Month for April 2024.
 His twelve-goal tally was second in the league at that point, three behind Willy Stephanus with six matches remaining.
 Prins trailed Stephanus by two goals entering the final matchday.
 There was some controversy when the player scored two goals in the match against Life Fighters to draw level but was credited with only one tally.
 The dispute went to the league office for review.
 Eventually, Prins was recognized as the joint-top scorer with sixteen goals.
 The club was in the title race late in the season, but ultimately finished in third position.

 Following his standout season with Khomas NAMPOL, Prins joined Marumo Gallants of the South African Premier Division on a two-year deal beginning in 2024–25.